polymec/polymec-dev/docs/style_guide.rst

 Source Code Organization
 ========================

-Polymec comprises five C libraries:
+Polymec consists of five C libraries:

 * The ``core`` library, which contains utilities, scientific data structures, and components that can be used in applications.
-This library is used by the other three Polymec libraries.
+This library is used by the other libraries.

 * The ``geometry`` library, which consists of various implementations of algorithms for mesh generation, implicit functions and space-time functions,